Master of Accounting and Finance

 Students will commence their pathway studies as a University of Adelaide College student undertaking a Pre-Master's Program (PMP).
-On successful completion of the PMP, students will receive credit for subjects and will move into the second year of the University of Adelaide Master of Accounting and Finance.
+On successful completion of the PMP, students will receive credit for subjects and will move into the second trimester of the University of Adelaide Master of Accounting and Finance.

 Where could it take you?